Chevrolet S-10 Blazer: Second generation (1995–2005)

 The all-new Blazer was introduced in 1994 as a 1995 model year.
 This time, it lost the S prefix for simpler identification, as the full-size Blazer was discontinued and renamed the Tahoe.
-(The Tahoe package, which was the base trim for past S-10s, was redesignated as the LS.)
+(The Tahoe package, which was a trim for past S-10s, was redesignated as the LS.)
 Exterior and interior size were increased, bumping it up to a mid-sized SUV.
 The Blazer was Playboy Magazines Truck of the Year for 1995 and was also the unanimous winner of the Motor Trend 1995 Truck of the Year.
 The 1995 Blazer was also awarded North American Truck of the Year at the North American International Auto Show in Detroit.

 The second-generation Blazer was available with the 4.3 L V6 engine only, and most models featured four-wheel drive via an electronic transfer case; 1997 was the last year a manual transfer case (with floor-shifter) for four-wheel drive was offered.
 A driver-side airbag came, but a passenger-side airbag was not immediately introduced.

 In 1998, the interior and exterior received some cosmetic changes.
 The makeover offered a new dashboard with larger buttons and more ergonomically correct driving controls, as well as larger door handles, and headrests for the rear bench.
 A passenger airbag is now standard.
 A front grille similar to the Chevrolet C/K pickup line's stacked-headlight system replaced the older single-headlight system, similar to the full-size GMT400 trucks.
 Four-wheel disc brakes became standard equipment, fitted with aluminum dual-piston calipers: the front disc brakes were redesigned with the dual-piston calipers and 11" diameter brake rotors (steering knuckles now have sealed hub assemblies), while the truck models continued to use single-piston disc brakes.
 The folding mirrors received a refresh for 1999, while 2000 saw new front bumpers and the trim running along the sides and bumpers was removed.
 For the 2001 model year, the truck received a new center console.